savoirfairelinux/building-inclusive-open-source-software/docs/index.md

 If you commit, please use the syntax "[section]-[acronym]: [commit_description]" (example: "A-AIE: first version of module").

-If you need any help incorporating your work in ours, please feel free to open an issue or contact us at 'contact.alterity@proton.me'.
+If you need any help incorporating your work in ours, please feel free to open an issue or [contact us](mailto:contact.alterity@proton.me).

 ## Using this project's content